 But there’s a reason for that!
 In fact, there are 5 good reasons why you should take the time to fill out the university surveys that come your way.

 Whether that’s through supporting first year students who come from low socio-economic backgrounds, or making sure assessments relate to what happens in industry, your thoughts really do have an impact.

 2. Your lecturers and tutors are counting on your comments…even if they’re more ‘constructive criticism’ than praise.

 Instead of your issues with a subject ending up on UTS Confessions (let’s be real), they could make a real difference to a subject—or even a whole faculty.
 Academics really do value your feedback on their classes, your comments in the SFS (that’s the bi-sessional Student Feedback Survey) inform how they design and deliver your classes.
 It’s also a chance for those introverts among us to let our academics know how we’re finding the subject.

 Tim Laurie, subject co-ordinator for Communicating Difference, says that his SFS results often show him that his students experience frustrations with group work.
-Unfortunately we can’t simply scrap group work, I mean group work is an essential skill for the future workplace.
-But, Tim explains “As a result of this feedback we introduced a pre-submission deadline for the allocation of group tasks.
+Unfortunately we can’t simply scrap group work—it's an essential skill for the future workplace.
+But Tim explains that “As a result of this feedback we introduced a pre-submission deadline for the allocation of group tasks.
 This helps to identify any groups where divisions of labour had not been properly articulated.”

 Take that, group work slackers.